 - The uploaded PDF document containing your Project Mentor Statement of Support (uploaded to Part B-NM Project Mentor).

-Prior to submission of an application for a TRIP Fellowship, applicants are to ensure they:
+Prior to submission of an application for a TRIP Fellowship funding, applicants are to ensure they have:

 - Read all relevant reference material;

 - Liaise with their Administering Institution to identify any specific requirements that the institution may have; and